zond/formal-conjectures/README.md

 Note that providing a term inside the `answer( )` elaborator together with a proof that the statement is true *does not* by itself mean that the problem has been solved.
-For example, a question of the form "Find all natural numbers that satisfy the predicate $P$" might be formalised as
+For example, a question of the form "Which natural numbers satisfy the predicate $P$?" might be formalised as
 ```lean
 theorem myOpenProblem : {n : ℕ | P n} = answer(sorry) := by
   sorry